-In particular we’ve been working with Art Republic which is based down there on Bond Street.
-With them we’ve been putting together a series of podcasts called ‘Art Related Nonsense‘ which is all about trying to capture what’s happening on the art scene today.
+In particular we’ve been working with Enter Gallery which is based on Bond Street.
+With them we’ve been putting together a series of podcasts called ‘Art Related Noise‘ which is all about trying to capture what’s happening on the art scene today.

-Now REQ is joining forces with Art Republic to put on a street art tour.
+Now REQ is joining forces with Enter Gallery to put on a street art tour.
 Something that he has run in the city for a while now.
 This latest version will start at the gallery and then take in some of the key spots in the city.
 You can find out more about that here.

 So anyway we’ll probably talk more about our interview with REQ in a later post.
 But first we just wanted to focus on some of those artists helping to make the Brighton scene what it is today.